navyakallam/Jenkins-pipeline-for-CI-CD-/README.md

 ## Pipeline Stages
 1. *Build*: Creates a Docker image.
-2. *Test*: Placeholder for future tests.
+2. *Test*: Placeholder for the future tests.
 3. *Deploy*: Runs the app in a Docker container on port 80.

 ## How to Test